An ongoing refresh to one of my more popular posts…

 “We’re trying to create systems which learn, and ‘happy’ systems don’t learn, they’re complacent.”

-Perhaps at times, you need to introduce stressors into our systems with the intention of positive outcomes…like innovation, mutations, disruptions.
+Perhaps at times, we need to introduce stressors into our systems with the intention of positive outcomes…like innovation, mutations, and disruptions.

-So maybe better a question would be: “Does your system nurture conditions that are conducive to healthy resilience in your people and teams?”
+So maybe better a question would be: “Does our system nurture conditions that are conducive to healthy resilience in our people and teams?”

 These conditions can be things like practices, resources, and environments that build the capacity to adapt to stress in a healthful way – with positivity, focus, flexibility, organization, and proactivity.

-Management 3.0 provides a great place to start, with 12 things you can put in place to “manage for happiness.”
+Management 3.0 provides a great place to start, with 12 things you can explore.
+(Just drop the focus on “Happiness”)

 The Good News